Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 public bool canMove = false;

-// flag to allow match checking
+// Flag: triggers match checking

 public bool canCheck = false;